ben-razor/vega-guide/GraphQL-Guides/docs/step-by-step/content/docs/vega/vega-react.md

 ## Connecting Everything Together

-Now we have everything set up we are ready to perform queries against the Vega API and display the results to the user.
+Now we have everything set up and are ready to perform queries against the Vega API and display the results to the user.

-In [App.js](https://github.com/ben-razor/vega-guide/blob/main/GraphQL-Guides/apps/vega-react/src/App.js) we create a form with a textarea, a template query sector and a submit form (*layout divs not shown*):
+In [App.js](https://github.com/ben-razor/vega-guide/blob/main/GraphQL-Guides/apps/vega-react/src/App.js) we create a form with a textarea, a template select box and a submit button (*layout divs not shown*):

 ```jsx
 <form onSubmit={handleQuerySubmit}>